ciaranlm/menu-bar-app/README.md

 4. For the Mac App Store, keep App Sandbox enabled and verify Apple Events usage against App Store Review requirements.
 5. Ship the notarized `.app` in a signed `.dmg` or `.pkg` installer.

-## v2 ideas

-- Global hotkey support to open the popover from anywhere.
-- Folder picker for choosing the destination Notes folder/account.
-- Markdown-to-rich-text conversion before creating Notes content.
-- Searchable save history and retry queue for failed saves.
-- iCloud sync status warnings when Notes is unavailable or offline.